 In Q2 2021, Praecipio Consulting and ITSM.tools co-ran an industry survey that extended the coverage of the earlier ITSM.tools “Future of ITSM” surveys that were conducted in 2017 and 2019.
-This new State of Service Management survey not only extended the breadth of coverage, but it also elevated the questioning from IT service management (ITSM) to service management – to reflect the growing adoption of enterprise service management, or “service management,” strategies.
+This new State of Service Management survey not only extended the breadth of coverage, but it also elevated the questioning from IT service management (ITSM) and ITSM tools to service management – to reflect the growing adoption of enterprise service management, or “service management,” strategies.

 The full results of the survey are available in the downloadable Praecipio 2021 State of Service Management Report, while this article shares some of the key findings in summary form across the following five areas: